StephanOrgiazzi/cv/articles/harness_engineering.md

 There is one idea running through the whole article.

 A tight `CLAUDE.md` is just good documentation.
-Strict TypeScript configuration is what a solid engineer enforces on day one.
+Strict TypeScript configuration is what good engineers try to enforce on every codebase.
 Lint rules that encode architectural decisions are written institutional knowledge.
 Hooks that block destructive commands are guardrails a careful team should want anyway.
 Tests as a feedback loop are not some new insight.
 They are one of the oldest ideas in software quality.

 ### Harness engineering is just good engineering